Buteyko Breathing & Asthma

 The Control Pause

-Dr. Buteyko developed the Control Pause as a simple and reliable measure of the level of carbon dioxide CO2 level in the lungs.
+Dr. Buteyko developed the Control Pause (CP) as a simple and reliable measure of the level of carbon dioxide CO2 level in the lungs.
 Basically the lower the CP, the less oxygenated and healthy the body.
-To gain a greater understanding of the Control Pause, please follow this excellent link that explains the CP and how to measure it, and watch the video clip mentioned below.

 Progress of the Buteyko technique can be measured by using the CP.
 Once of the most reliable ways to do this is to take the first CP (control pause) of the day, before eating or drinking anything.
 The first CP of the day can only comparable to other peoples when both are medication-free.